Skip to Content

 fun facts about romania

 Romania holds a unique but controversial tradition known as the “Bear Dance,” one of the last such remaining ones in the world.
-The dance dates back to pre-Christian times, is traditionally performed before New Year and symbolizes the death and rebirth of time.
-However, as awe-inspiring and culturially significant as it might be the festival has gotten its fair amount of backlash by animal protection organizations because of the use of real bear skin in the performance.
+The dance dates back to pre-Christian times, has Pagan roots and is traditionally performed before New Year to symbolize the death and rebirth of time.
+However, as culturially significant as it might be, the festival has gotten its fair amount of backlash by animal protection organizations because of the use of real bear skin in the performance.

 One of the Largest Outdoor Museums